Xi Li

 Email: xli3268@uwo.ca

-Xi Li (she/they) is a dedicated classical pianist currently enrolled in the Doctor of Musical Arts Program at Western University in Canada, where she also specializes in music cognition under the guidance of Stéphan Sylvestre.
+Xi Li (she/they) is a classical pianist currently pursuing a Doctor of Musical Arts degree at Western University in Canada, specializing in music cognition under the guidance of Professor Stéphan Sylvestre and supervised by Professor adam bell.

-Xi's musical journey commenced in China under the tutelage of Professors Minghui Li and Danwen Wei.
-She continued her studies at Bowling Green State University under the mentorship of Dr. Robert Satterlee.
-Additionally, Xi had the privilege of studying with Dr. Tibor Szász and Professor Gilead Mishory at Hochschule für Musik in Freiburg im Breisgau before her arrival in Canada.
-She has successfully given solo piano recitals and collaborative performances in Canada, the USA, and China.
+Her musical journey began in China under Professors Minghui Li and Danwen Wei, later continuing at Bowling Green State University under Dr. Robert Satterlee.
+She also studied with Dr. Tibor Szász and Professor Gilead Mishory at the Hochschule für Musik Freiburg before coming to Canada.
+Xi has presented solo recitals and collaborative performances in China, the United States, and Canada, developing a distinctive artistic voice that weaves together her cultural background, lived experience, and reflective musicianship.